TosbackCgusBridge-Bot/CGUs-versions/Mcafee/Privacy Policy.md

     *   Details about your computers, devices, applications and networks (including IP address, browser characteristics, device ID and characteristics, device operating system information and system language preferences);
     *   Activities on our websites and usage patterns of products and services. referring URLs, dates and times of website visits, and clickstream data such as information commonly recorded in web server logs. and
     *   Details about Internet or network usage (such as the URLs or domain names of websites you visit, information about applications that attempt to access your network, or traffic data);
-    *   Data about files and communications, such as potential malware or spam (which may include computer files, emails and attachments, email addresses, metadata and traffic data related to files and communications, or portions or hashes -- a hash file is a file that has been converted into a numerical string by a mathematical algorithm -- of any of this information). this may include similar information from third parties interacting with you;
+    *   Data about files and communications, such as potential malware or spam (which may include computer files, emails and attachments, email addresses, metadata, and traffic data, or portions or hashes -- a hash file is a file that has been converted into a numerical string by a mathematical algorithm -- of any of this information). this may include similar information from third parties interacting with you;
-    *   0ther information used in the operation of our products and services (such as information regarding the number of checked, suspicious, infected or unwanted files or emails. the number of malware infections). and
+    *   Other information used in the operation of our products and services (such as information regarding the number of checked, suspicious, infected or unwanted files or emails. number of actual infections). and
-    *   Information that may be included in a virus or malware sample or a file you consider to be suspicious that you submit to McAfee for review.
+    *   Information that may be included in a virus or malware sample or a file you submit to McAfee for review.

     Like what?
     *   Details about your computers, devices, applications, and networks (including IP address, browser characteristics, device ID and characteristics, device operating system information, and system language preferences).
     *   Activities on our websites and usage patterns of products and services. referring URLs, dates and times of website visits, and clickstream data such as information commonly recorded in web server logs.
     *   Details about Internet or network usage (such as the URLs or domain names of websites you visit, information about applications that attempt to access your network, or traffic data.
-    *   Data about files and communications, such as potential malware or spam, which may include computer files, emails and attachments, email addresses, metadata and traffic data related to files and communications.
+    *   Data about files and communications, such as potential malware or spam (which may include computer files, emails and attachments, email addresses, metadata, and traffic data, or portions or hashes -- a hash file is a file that has been converted into a numerical string by a mathematical algorithm -- of any of this information). this may include similar information from third parties interacting with you;
-    *   Other information used in the operation of our products and services such as information regarding the number of checked, suspicious, infected or unwanted files or emails, the number of malware infections.
+    *   Other information used in the operation of our products and services (such as information regarding the number of checked, suspicious, infected or unwanted files or emails. number of actual infections). and
-    *   Information that may be included in a virus or malware sample you submit to McAfee for review.
+    *   Information that may be included in a virus or malware sample or a file you submit to McAfee for review.
 *   We use data to serve your security and privacy needs

     Provide threat prediction and protection products and services